10 best investing apps for beginners

 9. Robinhood

-Robinhood offers commission-free investing opportunities with no minimum balance and no fees.
+Robinhood offers commission-free investing opportunities with no minimum balance to start investing and no fees.
 Users can customize their portfolios, trade in real time and invest any amount they choose thanks to fractional shares starting at just $1.
 Robinhood is a solid option for beginners wishing to trade stocks and ETFs, and new users can get their first stock free.

 Features